Kalpagiri/jenkins-cicd-demo/README.md

-# jenkins-cicd-dem
+# jenkins-cicd-demo
- deployment using jenkins and github
+ deployment using jenkins and github testing